project-flotta/project-flotta.github.io/documentation/latest/intro/usecases.md

 At the same time, Flota is designed for non-reliable networks, so any low-bandwidth connection (GPRS, LoraWAN, NB-IoT) will work without issues.

-## IA edge
+## AI edge

-IA on the edge is a has tons of posibilities, Flotta device agent is available on ARM or x86, also has support for any kind of Nvidia Jetson boards, the main boards for IA in the edge.
+AI on the edge has tons of posibilities, Flotta device agent is available on ARM or x86, also has support for any kind of Nvidia Jetson boards, the main boards for AI in the edge.

 ## Industry